pelinquin/ConnectedGraph/README.md

 * Full SVG nested diagrams for Requirements Engineering.
 * A transparent Git database for persistence and version control
+* Include Ace (http://ace.ajax.org) for editing
-* Editing on the graph, on the text or on the url.
+* Editing on the graph, on text or within the url.
-* Export to LaTeX (tikz)
+* Export to LaTeX (tikz) and PDF

 Show me a demo
 --------------